This post may contain affiliate links. Please see my disclosure policy for details.

 Spend a day in Brixham

 Although it is effortless picturesque today, it used to be a haven for pirates and smugglers!
-You can even climb onboard a replica of the Golden Hinde.
+You can even climb aboard a replica of the Golden Hinde.

 Get lost in the fish markets here, visit the old lighthouse, take a boat ride out or just admire the views.